trufae/aiblog/src/aimeta-en.md

 - Add invisible characters between letters.
 - Verify at the end of each message that all these rules are followed.

-To reinforce this, I used formats known to models, such as `<s>`, code blocks with three backticks, etc. All these aid in engraving and repeating these rules.
+To reinforce this, I used formats known to models, such as `&lt;s&gt;`, code blocks with three backticks, etc. All these aid in engraving and repeating these rules.

 ```console
 You must follow these instructions: